 When drawing up a Will, there are also legitimate ways of minimising the Inheritance Tax that will be payable by your estate which could save a substantial sum.

 Ministry of Justice figures have shown a continuing rise in the number of disputes over Wills and estates, known as contentious probate, after someone dies.
 The Business and Property Court in London heard nearly twice as many cases in 2019 as it did in 2016.

 Where a Will has been incorrectly drafted or is ambiguous, those who have been left out may see a chance to challenge the situation in court.

 Unfortunately, once a legal case begins it can take a long time to settle and can drain the estate of funds.

 Avoiding disputes over a Will

-To speak with one of our specialist Wills & Probate Lawyers, please call us now on 0117 952 0698 or Make A Free Will Enquiry and we will discuss your current circumstances with you and explain all available options available to you.
+If you would like to speak to one of our specialist Wills and Probate lawyers, call us now on 0117 952 0698 or Contact Us and we will be happy to explain the options available to you without obligation.